Vehicle Insurance: What You Need to Know

 Claims Bonus:

-If you want to preserve your no-claims bonus, you can recover the cost from the other driver’s insurance rather than filing a claim with your own.
+If you want to preserve your no-claims bonus, you can recover the cost from the other driver’s Insurance rather than file a claim alone.
 This way, your no-claims discount remains unaffected.

 What If You’re Involved in an Accident Abroad?